michel1991/ocp-java-11/list/README.md

 ArrayList does override equals() and defines it as the same elements in the same order, making option F correct.
 The compiler does not know when an index is out of bounds and thus can’t give you a compiler error, making option G correct.
 The code will throw an exception at runtime, though, making option H the final incorrect answer.

+#### Suppose that you need to work with a collection of elements that need to be sorted in their natural order, and each element has a unique text id that you want to use to store and retrieve the record.
+Which of the following collections classes in the java.util package best suits your needs for this scenario?
+*  A. ArrayList
+*  B. HashMap
+*  C. HashSet
+*  D. TreeMap
+*  E. TreeSet
+*  F. None of the above

+The answer needs to implement Map because you are dealing with key/value pairs per the unique id field.
+You can eliminate options A, C, and E immediately since they are not a Map.
+ArrayList is a List.
+HashSet and TreeSet are Sets.
+Now it is between HashMap and TreeMap.
+Since the question talks about ordering, you need the TreeMap.
+Therefore, the answer is option D.